tdslaine/install_pulse_node/README.md

 ### 6. After the setup is complete

-The setup will create several start_###.sh scripts inside the folder you chose in the setup, these are:
+The setup will create several start_###.sh scripts inside the folder you chose in the setup (default: /blockchain), these are:

 ```bash
 start_execution.sh